 Master of Science in Global Health

-The Master of Science in Global Health program provides science-centric training involving laboratory research, survey research, and mathematical modeling in the emerging field of global health.
-The program enables students to make connections between classroom training in global health topics and the real health needs of resource-poor populations around the world through hands-on experience.
+The coursework focuses on providing students with a working knowledge of the global health challenges facing our world by immersing them in the literature, as well as providing opportunities to meet and learn from experts in the field.
+The curriculum offers opportunities to operationalize the newly acquired skills and knowledge through activities such as laboratory research, survey research, mathematical modeling, mHealth platforms, and project management.
+Thus, our program allows students to make connections between classroom training in global health topics and the real health needs of resource-poor populations around the world through hands-on experience.
+Students undertake meaningful research projects supported by Notre Dame faculty and international partners in countries such as Belize, Ecuador, Peru, Haiti, Uganda, Moldova, Tanzania, India, and Thailand.
 Science is understood in the context of its promise to improve the health of those people who are disproportionately affected by preventable diseases.

 The MS in Global Health program is supported by staff and faculty who have expertise and research in a variety of fields that represent the interdisciplinary nature of global health.
 Further, our faculty have research partnerships throughout the world that provide international field work opportunities for our students’ Capstone Projects.
 The Capstone Project is something we like to call ‘the secret sauce’ of our program.

 View the videos to the right to enhance your understanding of the MS in Global Health program and Capstone Project.